Spencerp34/web-sprint-challenge-intro-to-react/README.md

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [X ] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [ NA] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ X] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
+- [ X] Create a new branch: `git checkout -b <firstName-lastName>`.
-- [ ] Run `npm install` to retrieve all needed dependencies.
+- [X ] Run `npm install` to retrieve all needed dependencies.
-- [ ] In a separate terminal, run `npm run test:watch` to run tests.
+- [ X] In a separate terminal, run `npm run test:watch` to run tests.
-- [ ] Once you have installed the _node_modules_, run `npm start` to get your server up and running.
+- [ X] Once you have installed the _node_modules_, run `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [ X] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [X ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [ X] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements